InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/Source Systems.md

        - unexpected nulls, duplicate records, missing fields?
 - Alerting and Logging:
        - Are failures logged?
        - Who gets notified when something breaks?

+# Source System Retirement and Deprecation

+*Outline the process for retiring or replacing a source system whenever needed.
+This wil also help with cleanup after the fact and prefent clutter which ensures a smoother transition.*

+- When is a source obsolete?
+- Cost or performance concerns?
+- How is historical data migrated
+- What alternate sources replace the old ones if applicable
+- Are old tables/buckets purged or archived?
+- How long is data retained before deletion?
 # Contacts

 | Name | Organization   | Role                                  | Contact Information |